GarrettJudd/Azure-UK-NHS/IaaS WebApp/Azure Security and Compliance Blueprint - UK NHS IaaS WebApp Overview.md

 ## Architecture diagram and components

 This solution deploys a reference architecture for an IaaS web application with a SQL Server backend.
 The architecture includes a ~~web tier,~~ data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
-Virtual machines deployed to the ~~web and~~ data tier~~s~~ are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
+Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.
 A management bastion host provides a secure connection for administrators to access deployed resources. **Azure recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20UK%20NHS%20IaaS%20WebApp%20Reference%20Architect.png)